 The Red Kite Push Me Fusion is suitable from birth to 15kg, so around 3 years.

-For me, the seat unit felt far too big for my four-week old daughter Vivienne, who admittedly is on the smaller scale.
+For me, the seat unit felt far too big for my 4-week old daughter Vivienne, who admittedly is on the smaller scale.
 I personally wouldn’t feel comfortable putting a newborn in it – it simply feels far too big and roomy, and unsafe.
 Of course, this would be fine for an older baby or toddler.